HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 Since the two smallest moderators correspond directly to the pinholes used for the two lowest $L/D$ values, it is possible to reconfigure the instrument to not use a pinhole for these configurations as seen in \cref{table:NIparams2}.

-The configurations using a 16 m distance from the moderator would be limited by restrictions in allowed size of gaps in the bunker wall, which ends 15 m from the moderator.
+The configurations using a 16\,m distance from the moderator would be limited by restrictions in allowed size of gaps in the bunker wall, which ends 15\,m from the moderator.
 Here we assume that these gaps can be increased by additional shielding around the instrument cave.
-The lowest L/D of 320 for the 3x3~cm$^2$ moderator can only be achieved by moving the detector position into the bunker.
+The lowest $L/D$ of 320 for the 3\,$\times$\,3\,cm$^2$ moderator can only be achieved by moving the detector position into the bunker.
 Even though this is most likely not feasible, we included it for completeness.
-Assuming the field of views would be twice the one of the moderator, these configurations result in the figure of merit shown in \cref{fig:Imaging_no_slit}.
-Note that the low collimation options for the smallest moderators now achieve the highest figure of merit.
-Viewed as a whole, the imaging instrument with the small moderators excels at lower collimation, but struggles with high collimation.
+Assuming the FoVs would be twice the one of the moderator, these configurations result in the FOM shown in \cref{fig:Imaging_no_slit}.
+Note that the low collimation options for the smallest moderators now achieve much higher FOM for some lower collimation configurations, but struggle with high collimation.

-The feasibility of using the moderator as pinhole is doubtful as neutrons could scatter close to it and still reach the image, bluring the image.
+The feasibility of using the moderator as pinhole is doubtful as neutrons could scatter close to it and still reach the sample, blurring the image.
 The required opening in the shielding would be much larger than the other configurations, resulting in severely increased background.
-The configurations using the moderator as pinhole were studied for completeness, but it was decided not to continue investigation despite their impressive low collimation performance.
+The configurations using the moderator as pinhole were studied for completeness, yet it was decided not to continue the investigation despite their impressive low collimation performance.

-So far the field of view has been assumed to be twice that of the moderator.
-The beam for each configuration is now examined to find the field of view corresponding to the intensity at the edge falling to no less than 75\% of the maximum intensity.
+So far the FoV has been assumed to be twice that of the moderator.
+The beam for each configuration is now examined to find the FoV corresponding to the intensity at the edge falling to no less than 75\% of the maximum intensity.
 An example of such an investigation is seen in \cref{fig:Imagine_analysis}.
 The smallest moderator is almost the same size as the pinhole, and thus suffers in terms of evenness, yet the larger moderators each have a successively larger homogenous area.
 They also have increased brightness in the area nearest the target at top of the moderator, which after inversion from the pinhole camera correspond to a larger intensity near the bottom of the detector, detracting from the flatness of the distribution.
 The same procedure is followed for all configurations.